tfesenko/Java-Modules-JPMS-CheatSheet/README.md

 Advanced: The formal grammar of the module declaration file
 --------
 OK, open modules, annotations...
-What else? :coffee: A structure of a module declaration may seem too complecated.
+What else? :coffee: A structure of a module declaration may seem too complicated.
 But it's not!
 Just see the grammar for module files (copied from section 7.7 of [Java 9 Language Specification](http://cr.openjdk.java.net/~mr/jigsaw/spec/java-se-9-jls-diffs.pdf)):
 ```
 ModuleDeclaration:
   {Annotation} [open] module Identifier {.
 Identifier}